scrapy/scrapy/docs/topics/practices.rst

     )

     process.crawl(MySpider)
-    process.start()  # the script will block here until the crawling is finished
+    process.start()  # the script will block here until the crawling is finished.

-Define settings within dictionary in CrawlerProcess.
+Define settings within a dictionary in CrawlerProcess.
 Make sure to check :class:`~scrapy.crawler.CrawlerProcess` documentation to get acquainted with its usage details.

 If you are inside a Scrapy project there are some additional helpers you can use to import those components within the project.
-You can automatically import your spiders passing their name to :class:`~scrapy.crawler.CrawlerProcess`, and use ``get_project_settings`` to get a :class:`~scrapy.settings.Settings` instance with your project settings.
+You can automatically import your spiders by passing their name to :class:`~scrapy.crawler.CrawlerProcess`, and use ``get_project_settings`` to get a :class:`~scrapy.settings.Settings` instance with your project settings.

-What follows is a working example of how to do that, using the `testspiders`_ project as example.
+What follows is a working example of how to do that, using the `testspiders`_ project as an example.

 .. code-block:: python